bitfocus/companion-module-generic-dataentry/companion/HELP.md

     - %x to unsigned hexadecimal, force pairs of symbols (e.g. 'f' -> '0f')
     - %o to unsigned octal
     - %b to unsigned binary
-    - %X string/binary/buffer to hexadecimal: convert a string into hex charcodes, force pair of symbols (e.g. 'f' -> '0f' ; 'hello' -> '68656c6c6f')
+    - %X string to hexadecimal: convert a string into hex charcodes, force pair of symbols (e.g. 'f' -> '0f' ; 'hello' -> '68656c6c6f')
-    - %z string/binary/buffer to base64
+    - %z string to base64
-    - %Z string/binary/buffer to base64url
+    - %Z string to base64url
     - %J to JSON (call JSON.stringify()

    Many keywords can have parameters, wich are put in between the % and the letter.
 The parameters can be used for aligning, padding, truncating, rounding and so on.
-E.g. %[.2]f would give a floating point representation rounded to two digits and the are always shown, even when zero.
+E.g. %[.2!]f would give a floating point representation rounded to two digits and the are always shown, even when zero.
+	 %[z5]f would give a number which is padded with zeroes to minimum five chars.
+	 %[g_]f would insert a _ every three chars to mark thousands group.

 - special keywords
   If you enter one of these keywords exactly like given here, the entry_raw will be formatted to be consumed by the following: